Halicery/IDCT/ScaledIDCT.md

 		   1  |    1   1   1  &radic;2   1  &radic;2   1   1
 		  (**v**) |

-This essentially means that we have to focus only on finding a *good* scaling vector for a modified LLM transform, then we can simply obtain the final scaling matrix by computing **v v^T^** for the 2-D row/column method.
+This essentially means that we have to focus only on finding a *good* scaling vector for a modified LLM transform, then we can simply obtain the final scaling matrix by computing **v v<sup>T<sup>** for the 2-D row/column method.
 Integrating this scaling matrix (*S*) into the quantization matrix (*Q*) by multiplying each value pairs yields the (real) *SQ* matrix - and a faster 1-D transform.

 ## Scaling the even part butterfly